carluu/docker-clouddev/README.md

 # docker-clouddev

+*Not maintaining anymore as VSCode has a number of native containers now*

 A docker container to auto spin up:

 | Tool               |  Default Version (if blank) | Custom Version Support | Custom Version Example | Notes